Olympics-Up to 10,000 fans allowed at Tokyo 2020 venues, despite warnings By Reuters - Up News Info

 “In the event a state of emergency was declared then we can’t rule out not having spectators,” he told reporters during a tour of vaccination sites in Tokyo on Monday.

-The government retained less tough curbs for seven of the nine prefectures, including Tokyo, until July 11, less than two weeks before the Games are set to open.
+The government retained less tough curbs for seven of the nine prefectures, including Tokyo, until July 11.

 ($1 = 110.1400 yen)